On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Preliminaries

-In fact, we can provide a better estimate as we stated in Remark \ref{RE:4.1}, This signficantly improve the exponent $D>\frac{7}{1-\beta}$ in \cite{w6}. \item If we further require the velocity support of the solution to be bounded as in \cite{w6}, we can also provide the weak mono-cluster flocking behavior of KCS model when $\beta= 1$ for an exponentially decaying initial distribution.
-However, for polynomial decay initial distribution, we can only deal with $\beta< 1$ even if we assume the velocity support of the solution is bounded. \end{enumerate} \end{remark} In the following two sections, we provide proofs for Theorem \ref{T2.1} and Theorem \ref{T2.2}.
+\item If we further require the velocity support of the solution to be bounded as in \cite{w6}, we can also provide the weak flocking behavior of KCS model when $\beta= 1$ for an exponentially decaying initial distribution.
+However, for a polynomial decay initial distribution, we can only deal with $\beta< 1,$ even if we assume the velocity support of the solution is bounded. \item Our conclusions about the weak flocking behavior do not rely on the argument of characteristics flow.
+We can also obtain it by directly studying the solutions of the PDEs without characteristics flow.
+Moreover, we can also use a similar argument in our paper to deal with a large number of CS-type models with a Brownian component.
+More precisely, if the diffusion coefficient satisfies an appropriate time-decaying condition, we can obtain the weak flocking behavior of the Cucker–Smale–Fokker–Planck type equation proposed in \cite{ks1} without requiring the kernel function to have a positive lower bound. \item {The decay estimates in Theorem~\ref{T2.2} reflect the tail behavior of initial data: exponential decay of initial data yields an exponential weak flocking estimate, whereas polynomial decay yields a polynomial one.
+However, we do not claim that these rates are optimal.
+Our proof is based on estimating the maximal growth of the spatial moment, and such an argument is generally not expected to provide a sharp convergence rate.
+Determining the optimal weak flocking rate for given initial data and system parameters remains an interesting open problem.} \end{enumerate} \end{remark} In the following two sections, we provide proofs for Theorem \ref{T2.1} and Theorem \ref{T2.2}.